fossadev/fossabot-docs/README.md

 > The official public Fossabot documentation, hosted at [docs.fossa.bot](https://docs.fossa.bot).

+## Feedback

+Issues are currently disabled for this repo, however we do welcome plenty of discusion about our documentation, and encourage others to get involved, most of our discussion happens on Discord.
+They're disabled right now simply because to keep contributors in a single place where we can work together.

+If you would like to give feedback, discuss any improvements, or anything you'd typically make an issue for, feel free to [Join the Discord](https://fossabot.com/discord)!

 ## Setup

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.